Our Campus

 Levitt School of Business

-The original home of Elijah A. Levitt was gifted to the university in 2008 and served as the president's residence for several years.
-With the help of Cornerstone bank, the space opened as the school of business in 2018 and is now the home of the E.A.
+The home of Elijah and Lorraine Levitt was gifted to the university in 2008 and served as the president's residence for several years.
+With the help of Cornerstone Bank, the space was repurposed for the School of Business in 2018 and is now the home of the E.A.
 Levitt School of Business and the collegiate FBLA (Future Business Leaders of America) Chapter.
-The space holds faculty offices and two conference rooms that can be used for upper division classes or collaborative workspaces for students.
+The space holds faculty offices and conference rooms designed for upper-division classes or collaborative workspaces for students.

 School Of Business